Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Uniform Consistency

-\begin{rmk} As can be seen from the proof of Theorem~\ref{thm_high_dim_consist}, consistent estimation in the high-dimensional setting requires that we initialize the algorithm at a permutation satisfying assumption (A3).
+As seen in the proof of Theorem~\ref{thm_high_dim_consist}, consistent estimation in the high-dimensional setting requires that we initialize the algorithm at a permutation satisfying assumption (3).
 This assumption corresponds to a sparsity constraint.
-In the Gaussian setting the problem of finding a sparsest DAG in the oracle setting is equivalent to finding the sparsest Cholesky decomposition of the inverse covariance matrix~\cite{RU13}.
+In the Gaussian oracle setting the problem of finding a sparsest DAG is equivalent to finding the sparsest Cholesky decomposition of the inverse covariance matrix~\cite{RU13}.
 Various heuristics have been developed for finding sparse Cholesky decompositions, the most prominent being the minimum degree algorithm~\cite{George_1973, TW67}.
-In Algorithm~\ref{alg:emmd} we provide a heuristic for finding a sparse minimal I-MAP $\mathcal{G}_\pi$ that reduces to the minimum degree algorithm in the oracle setting as shown in Theorem~\ref{thm: NBMDA consistent in non-oracle setting}. \end{rmk}

-In the following we let $G:=(V,E)$ be an undirected graph.
-For a subset of nodes $S\subset V$ we let $G_S$ denote the vertex-induced subgraph of $G$ with node set $S$.
-For $k\in V$ we let $\adj(G, i)$ denote the nodes $k\in V\setminus\{i\}$ such that $\{i,k\}\in E$.
-We first show that Algorithm~\ref{alg:emmd} is equivalent to the minimum degree algorithm \cite{TW67} in the oracle setting. \begin{thm} Suppose the data-generating distribution $\PP$ is a multivariate Gaussian with precision matrix $\Theta$.
-Then in the oracle-setting the set of possible output permutations from Algorithm~\ref{alg:emmd} is equal to the possible output permutations of the minimum degree algorithm applied to $\Theta$. \end{thm} The proof of Theorem 27 is based on the following lemma.
-Both proofs are given in the Appendix. \begin{lem} Let $\PP$ be a distribution on $[p]$ that is faithful to a DAG $\mathcal{G}$, and let $\PP_S$ denote the marginal distribution on $S\subset [p]$.
-Let $G_S$ denote the undirected graphical model corresponding to $\PP_S$, i.e., the edge $\{i,j\}$ is in $G_S$ if and only if $\rho_{i,j \vert (S \setminus \lbrace i, j \rbrace)} \neq 0$.
-Then $G_{S \setminus \lbrace k \rbrace}$ can be obtained from $G_S$ as follows:
+In Algorithm~\ref{alg:emmd} we provide a heuristic for finding a sparse minimal independence map $\mathcal{G}_\pi$ that reduces to the minimum degree algorithm in the oracle setting as shown in Theorem~\ref{thm: NBMDA consistent in non-oracle setting}.
+In Algorithm~\ref{alg:emmd}, for a subset of nodes $S\subset[p]$ we let $G_S$ denote the vertex-induced subgraph of $G$ with node set $S$, and for $k\in V$ we let $\adj(G, i)$ denote the nodes $k\in V\setminus\{i\}$ such that $\{i,k\}\in E$.
+The following theorem states that Algorithm~\ref{alg:emmd} is equivalent to the minimum degree algorithm \cite{TW67} in the oracle setting.